PostHog/meta/requests-for-comments/2022-12-01-workflow-new-feature.md

 # The first "Workflow": Creating a new feature

-Owner: Luke Harries
+Owner: Eric (team experimentation)
-Decision type:
+Decision to be made: Is this something we should build in Q1 as part of team experimentation?
-Decision date:
+Decision date: 7th December 2022

 ## What's a workflow?